 - Cleo Sawuti

 - Sindiswa Zibaya

 - Michelle du Toit

 - Sivuyile Timakwe

 Tinashe Njanji is currently Coordinator-field worker of the People’s Health Movement South Africa.
-His main responsibilities are the day to day running of the PHM SA office, internal and external communications, mobilising communities and networking with other health CSO’s in South Africa.
-As adult educator, another part of his current work includes the organisation of the South African People’s Health University where he is responsible for the logistics, recruiting of community members and is one of the faculty.
-He joined PHM SA in 2008 after a journey of health activism working with grassroots communities in different parts of the country, for example he was one of the founding activist of the Social Justice Coalition and in 2010 he was among the founding activists that formed the Right2Know Campaign.
+His main responsibilities are the day-to-day running of the PHM-SA office, internal and external communications, mobilising communities and networking with other health CSOs in South Africa.
+As adult educator, another part of his current work includes the organisation of the South African People’s Health University (SAPHU) where he is responsible for the logistics, recruiting of community members and is one of the faculty.
+He joined PHM-SA in 2008 after a journey of health activism working with grassroots communities in different parts of the country, for example, he was one of the founding activists of the Social Justice Coalition, and in 2010 he was among the founding activists that formed the Right2Know Campaign.

 PHM-SA has an informal membership base that consists of activists who subscribe to the People’s Charter for Health and who support and participate in the work of the organisation.

 To receive news about our campaigns, activities and events, join the PHM-SA Bavuse! group: Dial *134*1994*7147# (it’s free).